distributed-text-services/specifications/specs-v1.md

 *Source: Multiple value example from the [RFC 6570](https://datatracker.ietf.org/doc/html/rfc6570#section-3.2.1)*

-If you take the Collection endpoints, which is based around two main parameters, `?id` and `?nav,` a URI template using the query parameters **may** be: `/api/dts/collection/{?id,nav}` which provides for the client a way to build URLs such that `/api/dts/collection/?id=https://en.wikisource.org/wiki/Dracula` works.
+If you take the Collection endpoints, which is based around two main parameters, `id` and `nav`, a URI template using the query parameters **may** be: `/api/dts/collection/{?id,nav}` which provides for the client a way to build URLs such that `/api/dts/collection/?id=https://en.wikisource.org/wiki/Dracula` works.

 ### URI Templates examples for static website